davewadestein/YUU-Spring-2025-Prework-LG1/README.md

 ## How to get better at programming
 * when you have working code, try to do it another way
 * when you have working code, add more features (even if customer didn't ask for them)

+# DWS
+* "Efficiency doesn't matter until it matters, and it rarely matters"
+* "Premature optimization is the root of all evil, while 97% of the time, programmers should focus on writing correct code rather than worrying about efficiency, there are still critical 3% cases where optimization is essential."

 ## Materials
 * https://colab.research.google.com/github/Pluralsight-ILT/YUU-Learn-to-Code-Prework-Colab